-There exists extensive literature on monitoring of biological systems \citep{Dochain.2003,Lyubenova.2021}, and especially of AD systems \citep{Jimenez2015,Cruz2021}, with a spectrum of methodologies ranging from simple to very complex approaches.
-Examples of simple algorithms are simulation-based observers \citep{Raeyatdoost2019}, linear observers \citep{Schaum.2015}, and Luenberger observers \citep{AlcarazGonzalez2021}.
-Next, Kalman filters (KF) strike a balance between model-based predictions and data-based corrections.
-KF could be shown to deliver satisfying state estimation accuracy given good model calibration and an adequate tuning \citep{Tuveri.2021,Haugen2014,Raeyatdoost.2023}.
-More complex algorithms include diverse nonlinear approaches that are usually tied to a specific model or a certain class of models \citep{Li.2004,Tatiraju.1999}, such as high-gain observers \citep{MendezAcosta.2005}, adaptive observers \citep{Dochain.2003}, asymptotic observers \citep{Bastin.1990, Petre.2020}, and super-twisting observers \citep{Sbarciog.2014}.
-Furthermore, moving horizon estimation (MHE) defines an optimization problem based on a (non)linear process model, which is repeatedly solved over a fixed-length window into the past \citep{Kim.2023}.
-Yet, depending on the window size and the consideration of measurement and process noise, MHE usually involves a high computational load \citep{Elsheikh.2021}.
-Conversely, softsensors based on machine learning could be shown to deliver promising results for monitoring of AD systems provided with appropriate training datasets \citep{Gaida2012,Kazemi2020}.
+There exists extensive literature on monitoring of biological systems \cite{Dochain.2003,Lyubenova.2021}, and especially AD systems \cite{Jimenez2015,Cruz2021}, with a spectrum of methods that range from simple to very complex.
+Examples of simple algorithms are simulation-based observers \cite{Raeyatdoost2019}, linear observers \cite{Schaum.2015}, and Luenberger observers \cite{AlcarazGonzalez2021}.
+Kalman filters (KF) strike a balance between model-based predictions and data-based corrections.
+KF have been shown to deliver satisfactory state estimation accuracy given good model calibration and an adequate tuning \cite{Tuveri.2021,Haugen2014,Raeyatdoost.2023}.
+More complex algorithms include diverse nonlinear approaches that are usually tied to a specific model or a certain class of models \cite{Li.2004,Tatiraju.1999}, such as high-gain observers \cite{MendezAcosta.2005}, adaptive observers \cite{Dochain.2003}, asymptotic observers \cite{Bastin.1990, Petre.2020}, and super-twisting observers \cite{Sbarciog.2014}.
+Furthermore, moving horizon estimation (MHE) defines an optimization problem based on a (non)linear process model, which is repeatedly solved over a fixed-length window into the past \cite{Kim.2023}.
+Depending on the window size and the consideration of measurement and process noise, MHE usually involves a high computational load \cite{Elsheikh.2021}.
+Conversely, soft sensors based on machine learning were shown to deliver promising results for monitoring of AD systems when provided with appropriate training datasets \cite{Gaida2012,Kazemi2020}.
 However, their validity is generally limited to the training data, which impairs generalization and extrapolation \cite{Ewering.62520246282024}.
 Finally, data-driven approaches based on whitening filtering and/or correlation analysis can be used to detect process anomalies, and thereby provide pragmatic monitoring schemes for multiple input multiple output (MIMO) processes in open and closed-loop \cite{Chen.2021,Huang.1997}.